AMyriadseviltwin/Obsidian/Death in Space/World Info/INTRODUCTION.md

 ## THE NEW GOLDS
 In the vast expanse of space, deposits of valuable resources can be scarce.
 While holos and contracts are popular in deals and trades, the substances needed for survival and travel are far more valuable.
-Among these, *oxygen*, *ice*, *plasma*, and the nigh-extinct *fractal gems*stand out as the most essential resources.
+Among these, *oxygen*, *ice*, *plasma*, and the almost-extinct *fractal gems*stand out as the most essential resources.
 (Cont.)